li012589/TRGbenchmark/readme.md

-# Benchmark of Different Tenosr Implement
+# Benchmark of Different Tenosr Implements

 Currently, these test focus on three different implement: using pytorch; using julia and using itensor.